A person thinking, sat on the sofa.

 They will check your weight and height, as methylphenidate can make you grow more slowly.

-They will ask you about your mood and how you are feeling, to check that the medicine is working but also whether you are having any side effects.
+They will also ask you about your mood and how you are feeling, to check that the medicine is working but also whether you are having any side effects.

 About this information

-The information on this page was reviewed by the College of Mental Health Pharmacy in March 2020.
+The information on this page was reviewed by the College of Mental Health Pharmacy in September 2024.

 Visit the CMHP website